 The government yesterday announced it would be shifting to a points-based immigration system – aiming to minimize the import of cheap labour, while Reuters reports a doubling of companies transferring operations from the UK to the Netherlands, primarily in the finance, information technology, media, advertising, life sciences, and the health sectors.
 Ahead today, CPIs, PPIs and retail prices from Britain.

 US markets returned from President’s Day yesterday to a disappointing NAHB Housing Index, but a NY Manufacturing Index that was up in February to 12.9 from 4.8 the month before.

 The dollar index added 30 cents throughout the day while stock markets fell 0.56% for the Dow, 0.29 for the S&P but rose 0.02% for the Nasdaq.
-Additionally, the yield curve for 3-month and 10-year government bonds has inverted once again – a signal for a possible recession.
+Additionally, the The relationship between a bond’s yield (interest rate) and its time to maturity.
+A normal yield c... for 3-month and 10-year government bonds has inverted once again – a A notification, usually derived from technical indicators, that a position should be long or short. for a possible recession.
 Up ahead – construction and producer price indexes for January.